Privacy Policy

 VI.
 Opting-Out of Certain Activities

-If you do not want us to contact you with marketing communications or other information regarding our products and services (or if you agreed to be contacted for such purposes at the time your personal information was collected by us but you no longer wish to be contacted or have your information used in such a way), you can let us know by following the unsubscribe instructions on any communications sent to you
+If you do not want us to contact you with marketing communications or other information regarding our products and services via email (or if you agreed to be contacted for such purposes at the time your personal information was collected by us but you no longer wish to be contacted or have your information used in such a way), you can let us know by following the unsubscribe instructions on any communications sent to you.

 You can also unsubscribe at any time by emailing us at [email protected] and including the name of the Service(s) you are concerned with in your email.

 Please note that if you have registered an account for an individual Service, including an MO Course or Software account, opting out of marketing messages will not result in your removal from all other (i.e., non-marketing) messages relating to those Services.
 We reserve the right to send you certain communications relating to your account, your registration, and your use of our Software and MO Courses, such as messages relating to account management, customer service, systems maintenance, and updates to terms of service and privacy policies.
 These transactional account messages will thus be unaffected if you choose to opt-out of marketing communications.

-VIII.
+VII.
 Changes to this Statement

 We may occasionally decide to change our Privacy Policy, especially as new features are added to our Services.
 We will indicate at the top of this Privacy Policy when it was last updated.

-IX.
+VIII.
 How to Contact Us

 If you’d like us to access, update, correct, or delete your personal information associated with our Services, we can be reached via email at [email protected].
 Please list the specific Service of concern in your email and we will respond in a reasonable time.
 Please note that some or all of the information we collect may be required in order for the Services to function properly, and we may be required to retain certain information by law.

 Other ways to contact us are provided below.